Privacy Policy

 What personal information do we collect?

-We collect personal information that is reasonably necessary for one or more of its functions or activities.
+We collect personal information that is reasonably necessary for one or more of our functions or activities.

-Customer: if you are a customer of the Agency, the Agency may collect and hold information including your name, address, email address, contact telephone number, gender, age & banks account details.
+- Customer: if you are a customer of the Agency, the Agency may collect and hold information including your name, address, email address, contact telephone number, gender, age, bank account details, credit card or debit card details (including card number, expiry date and cardholder name), and copies of identification documents (including but not limited to driver’s licence, passport or other government-issued photographic identification).

-Supplier: if you are a supplier of the Agency, the Agency may collect and hold information including your name, address, email address, contact telephone number, business records, billing information, information about goods and services supplied by you.
+- Supplier: if you are a supplier of the Agency, the Agency may collect and hold information including your name, address, email address, contact telephone number, business records, billing information, information about goods and services supplied by you, insurance details, and licence or qualification details where relevant.

 If you feel that the personal information that we are requesting at any point is not information that you wish to provide, please feel free to raise this with us.